rohinarora/CUDA/1. Programming Model, GPU Architecture/Slides/readme.md

+#### sess03.pdf
 * **Hardware and software abstractions**
 * CUDA uses Single Instruction Multiple Thread (SIMT) model
-* slide 6
+* slide 6.
+CUDA Driver API, CUDA Runtime API
   * CUDA Driver API.
 Low level, more control
   * CUDA Runtime API.
 Higher level; implemented on top of the driver API.
 This repo uses CUDA runtime.
 * slide 8- about cuda kernel
   * kernel is the operation that is actual code inside the nested loops
-* Slide 10.
+* Slide 9.
 Flow of a CUDA program
+  * asynchronous call.
+Cuda calls from host device are asynchronous.
+Host code keeps running parallely to Cuda code
-* slide 11- first use cudaMalloc.
-Allocate memory on GPU
+* slide 11
   * cudaMemcpy has **const** void* src pointer. don't want to modify src data
 * slide 13.
   * Grid has blocks.
 Blocks have threads.
 Threads run the kernel code